CamiloAndres008/Analysis-and-design-of-algorithms/README.md

 ## Remember

-> "Medir el progreso del desarrollo de software por líneas de código es como medir el progreso de la construcción de un avión por su peso" (Bill Gates)
+> "Measuring the progress of software development by lines of code is like measuring the progress of building an airplane by its weight."
+(Bill Gates)
 ---